9

 Ensuring Accuracy and Attorney Oversight

 An AI-generated document is, and must always be, a first draft.
 The final work product is the attorney’s responsibility.
 The ethical and professional duty to review, verify, and stand behind every word submitted to a court or opposing counsel remains unchanged.
+Legal experts play a critical role in ensuring the accuracy and reliability of AI-assisted legal work by thoroughly reviewing and validating all content before submission.

 How to Prepare Your Practice for the AI Revolution

 1. Educate Yourself: Stay current on the state of AI in law and legal practice.
 Read articles, attend CLEs, and have internal discussions about the technology.
+Ongoing legal education is essential for understanding AI's role in law and ensuring responsible, ethical use in legal practice.

 2. Identify a Pain Point: Start small.
 Pinpoint one repetitive, time-consuming task in your practice—like drafting discovery shells—and explore how a dedicated AI tool could solve it.